Who is Frank and How do I Contact Him?

 The Kinked Slinky The Minnesota Skinny evolved in 2014 to include covering the Twin Cities caloric scene and beyond.
 It also spawned an Internet radio program.

 Porter’s his name.
 He can jump roughly four feet into the air, and has made other dogs puke from exhaustion while playing chase at the dog park.
 He enjoys peanut butter, snap peas, playfully gnawing hands, and being held tightly while “Come Sail Away” plays on the radio.
-In roughly two years of life, he has farted in one human face while in downward dog, and torn one hook off a wall.
+In roughly four years of life, he has farted in one human face while in downward dog, and torn one hook off a wall.
 His potential is limitless.

+Frank and his wife now live in the Twin Cities’ east metro, in a house they never thought they would have and a stock market section of their local newspaper they actually read once in a while.
 Where does the road lead next?
 It’s hard to say.
 There are too many things in here I was so certain would never come to pass.
 If nothing else, I suppose, it’s proof that we truly never know what the next day brings.